egandavidpatrick-del/AutoRegisterUpdater/README.md

 ### Repository Scope

-> The production application was developed as a bespoke solution and its source code is therefore private.
+> The production application was developed as a bespoke production development, its source code remains private.
 This repository provides the application screenshots, user guide and video demonstration material for the solution.

 ## At a Glance